RavenousLegs

 Bathing pond in the courtyard

 The entrance to the courtyard leads to a bathing tank in the centre.
-In Muslim tradition, it is expected to perform a purification ritual called Wudu, requiring to wash faces, hands, arms and feet before offering prayers.
+In Muslim tradition, it is expected to perform a purification ritual called Wudu, requiring washing of the face, hands, arms, and feet before offering prayers.

 Bathing pond in courtyard at Taj-Ul-Masajid, Bhopal - Crown of the mosques, largest mosque in India